EstimeB/The_Technological-Blog/README.md

  Click on the deployed Heroku link under the test section.

 ### Usage
- Created for and will be used by developers to publish articles, blog posts thoughts and opinions, as well commenting on other developers’ posts.
+ Created for and will be used by developers to publish articles, blog posts, thoughts, and opinions, as well commenting on other developers’ posts.

 ### License
  MIT license